 These models are compatible with augmented reality software that gives sellers the tools to create virtual worlds tailored to specific products.
 This allows customers to “try” products in multiple environments, even their own home, boosting their confidence to purchase.
 Once embraced, 3D models will likely replace traditional product photography entirely.

 In this rapidly changing world, the ecommerce industry’s most successful businesses are already embracing this technology to stay ahead of the curve.
 Consumers want it, they just don’t know it yet.

 How to Take Care of Ourselves

 Like the rest of the world, the pandemic brought many changes that affected our daily lives and well-being.
 We are very fortunate to have maintained our workforce without any employees losing their jobs, but many of us suffered blows to health, both mentally and physically.
-The pandemic may be caused by a fatal virus, but isolation has also made things more difficult.
+The pandemic may be caused by a fatal virus, but isolation made things even more difficult.
 With states going in and out of lockdown, many people have been unable to travel and see their families and friends for several months.
-The holiday season has only made this void feel more apparent.
+The holiday season has only made this void more apparent.
 Although quarantine is worth it to keep our loved ones safe, it doesn’t make it any easier.

 What does make things easier is finding new ways to occupy our time and interact with others.
 As terrible as the pandemic is, at least it happened in 2020, when much of the world is well-equipped with technology to communicate remotely.
-During these last few months, our Tulfa family got together over several virtual events, including happy hours, yoga classes, birthday parties, and a Thanksgiving celebration.
+During these last few months, our Tulfa family got together over several virtual events, including happy hours, yoga classes, birthday parties and a Thanksgiving celebration.
 These are small but meaningful moments that our team shared to make up for lost time.
 Every event made this isolating year a little bit easier and hopefully a little bit more fun.